tonethar/IGME-430-Spring-2021/hw-notes/HW-create-react-app-plus-express.md

     - if this is the first time you are running  `create-react-app`, you will get prompted to download it (say yes!)
    - be prepared for this downloading/installing process to take a while!

-3) When you are done, you should see a message like this in the console:
+3) When you are done, you should see a new **word-app/client** folder, and a message like this in the console:

 ![screenshot](_images/hw-14.png)

-4) Go ahead and `cd client` like the instructions tell you to do, and then `npm start` to launch the React app.
+4) Go ahead and `cd client` like the instructions tell you to do, and then `npm start` to launch the React app:

     - The template should launch and be available in the browser at http://localhost:3000/
+    - Go ahead an quit the React app (control-c)

+5) Take a look at the files in the **client** folder: